 Burkina Faso (formerly Upper Volta) is a landlocked state in western Africa.
 The country is bound to the north and west by Mali, to the south by Côte d'Ivoire, Ghana, and Togo, and to the east by Benin and Niger.
 The capital is Ouagadougou.

-After gaining independence from France in 1960, French is still Burkina Faso's official language.
 Following a series of coups, former President Blaise Compaoré came to power in 1987.
 He was forced to resign 27 years later following popular protests against his efforts to amend the country's constitution.
-On 24 January 2022, President Roch Marc Christian Kaboré was removed from office in a military coup.
+Burkina Faso has experienced security and governance challenges, including two military coups in 2022.

 Burkina Faso's mining sector is significant, with exports from Burkina Faso's large gold deposits accounting for nearly three quarters of export revenue.
 Cotton is the other commodity on which Burkina Faso's economic growth and revenue relies.
 Burkina Faso has one of the lowest GDP per capita rates in the world.